JAC Refine M5: Facelift

-Second generation (2011–present)
+Second generation (2011–2025)

 The second generation Refine MPV (Refine II) or Refine M5 MPV debuted as a concept named the JAC Refine IV at the 2010 Beijing Auto Show.
 The production car debuted at the 2011 Shanghai Auto Show in April 2011.
-The power of the Refine M5 comes from a 2.0-liter engine producing 177 hp and 260 N⋅m.
+The power of the Refine M5 comes from a 2.0-liter engine producing 177 hp and 260 Nm.
 After the establishment of the Refine luxury series, the JAC Refine MPV was renamed to Refine M5, positioning it between the Refine M4 and Refine M6 MPVs within a long line of products.
 The second generation Refine M5 MPV was priced from 139,500 to 166,500 yuan.

+In August 2021 the name was changed in Refine L5.